• Skip to primary navigation

 She’s not going to give up, so I step forward.

 “Yeah, there we go,” she says.
 “I knew it.”
-I’m pretty sure she’s referring to the fact that I’m one of about three white passengers in the waiting room.
+It’s impossible to know for sure, but I suspect she’s referring to the fact that I’m one of about three white passengers in the waiting room.
 She points to a spot on the stained carpet, right in front of her feet and a step from where I am now: “Stand here.”

 I assume this means I should stay where I am, but she rolls her eyes, pointing more aggressively at the spot.
 “No!
 Here!”